 'I Don't Trust the Weather People.'
-Northeastern Residents Wary of Tropical Storm Jose
+Northeastern Residents Wary of Hurricane Jose

 "I don't trust the weather people.
 Once it gets a little closer well start making decisions," Carpenter said.

 The storm was centered about 485 miles southwest of Bermuda on Friday and had weakened to a tropical storm, with maximum sustained winds of 70 mph.
-The National Hurricane Center said it was expected to regain hurricane strength and pass well offshore of North Carolina early next week, though strong winds could approach the Outer Banks.
+The National Hurricane Center said regained hurricane strength as of Friday afternoon and says it will pass well offshore of North Carolina early next week, though strong winds could approach the Outer Banks.

 It was too soon to determine any other direct impacts from U.S., according to the hurricane center, which encouraged East Coast residents from North Carolina on up to monitor the storm's progress.